Champ (folklore): History of the legend

 During post-production of the film Lucy and the Lake Monster, the filmmakers reviewed their drone footage from production on August 2, 2024, and noticed what appeared to be a large creature swimming just below the surface of the water in Bulwagga Bay.
 The alleged creature is visible in the bottom right portion of the screen, swimming behind a boat on which the two lead actors of the film were aboard.
 The boat was 142 inches from the tip of the bow to the stern and 50.5 inches at the widest point, and the alleged creature appears to be larger than the boat.

 One of the co-writers, Kelly Tabor, believes it to be a foundational piece of evidence for Champ.
+“It looked like the skinny neck was oscillating back and forth, as if it was grazing underwater.
+My eyes were just popping out,” Tabor said.

 The second co-writer and director of the film, Richard Rossi, said that he shared the footage with scientists.
-A ten-second clip from the longer five minute footage was shared publicly on YouTube.
+A ten-second clip of a distinct, large entity moving, an excerpt from the longer twelve-minute footage, was shared publicly on YouTube and went viral worldwide, garnering millions of views.

+Scottish tourists in America for the FIFA World Cup, saw front-page news coverage of the Tabor-Rossi footage in the Daily Mail, New York Post, and National Enquirer.
+The Champ footage inspired them to adopt Champ as their "World Cup mascot," and proclaim him "Nessie's cousin."

 On October 3, 2025, William Shatner presented the Tabor-Rossi footage on his program The UnXplained, a television series on History.
-Shatner tapped the world's top scientific experts to analyze the footage, and concluded it is "the most compelling recent evidence for Champ."
-(Season 7, Episode 15, "Terrors of the Deep.")
+The show had various experts analyze the footage, and the conclusion was that this was corroboration that Champ might be real.(Season 7, Episode 15, "Terrors of the Deep.")

+On August 25, 2026, the Adirondack Daily Enterprise, Sun Community News, and The State (newspaper) reported that Rossi and Tabor are officially convening an elite, five-member scientific review panel to conduct a private, frame-by-frame analysis of the continuous 12-minute and 57-second drone master reel and its unmanipulated camera metadata.
+The filmmakers launched a formal three-week application window for accredited university marine biologists, oceanographers, zoologists, and digital video forensics experts holding active institutional research positions.
+Following a private review period to evaluate wake physics and environmental stability, the filmmakers committed to total public transparency, scheduling a complete open-source public release of the full unedited drone master reel and the panel's formal scientific findings for November 9, 2026.